kkeri/fluent-hs-demo/README.md

 input and output primitives.

-In the Fluent core language, which is implemented by this project, minimality and nice algebraic properties take priority over programmer experience, hence programs are more verbose than in a typical concatenative language.
+In the Fluent core language, which is implemented by this project, nice algebraic properties take priority over user experience, hence programs are more verbose than in other concatenative languages.

 ## Syntax